 The University of Florida loves tradition.
-It’s a big reason why Gator Nation is so special.
-Everywhere you go, whether it's on campus or in the Gainesville community, there's always something that makes you want to scream “Go Gators!" at the top of your lungs.
+How can you not love the "Gator Chomp" or singing "We Are The Boys" and "I Won't Back Down"?
+Everywhere you go, whether it's on campus or in the Gainesville community, there's always something that makes Gator fans want to scream 'Go Gators!" at the top of your lungs.
 Nothing embodies that spirit quite like Albert E. Gator and Alberta Gator.

-Albert — the school's first live alligator mascot — arrived in 1957.
+Albert -- the school's first live alligator mascot -- arrived in 1957.
 Then in 1970, Albert came to life in a full-body vinyl costume.
 Alberta the Alligator followed years later in 1986.

 No matter where the Gators play, you can expect Albert and Alberta to be right there.